Winter

 - A narrow view of the BioPond, covered in snow.

-- Hamamelis x intermedia 'Jelena' looks like winter fireworks.
+- Petals of Hamamelis x intermedia 'Jelena' look like winter fireworks.

-- A quiet spot to sit, from behind the branches of Lagerstromia indica.
+- A quiet spot to sit and appreciate the branches of Lagerstroemia indica.

-- A snowy view of the Goddard Richards building designed by Louis Kahn, seen through the garden.
+- A snowy view of the Goddard Richards building, designed by Louis Kahn.

 - An up close of the waterfall capped with snow.

-- The seed heads of Vernonia noveboracensis look like small brown flowers themselves.
+- The seed heads of Vernonia noveboracensis look like small brown flowers.

-- Corylus avellena sways gracefully in the wind.
+- Corylus avellana flowers sway gracefully in the wind.

-- An up close view of the graceful Corylopsis flowers.
+- An up close view of winter hazel, Corylopsis spicata, flowers.

-- An all white white branch of the normally variegated Ilex aquifolium 'Silver Queen'.
+- An all white branch grows on the normally variegated Ilex aquifolium 'Silver Queen'.

-- After the petals are gone, the sepals remain for the winter on Hamamelis virginiana.
+- After the petals are gone, sepals remain on Hamamelis virginiana.

-- The vibrant red petioles of Daphniphyllum macropodum contrast with its glossy green evergreen leaves.
+- The vibrant red petioles of Daphniphyllum macropodum contrasts with its glossy green evergreen leaves.

-- Fruit of Ilex x 'Lydia Morris', named after one of the previous owners of Morris Arboretum.
+- Ilex x 'Lydia Morris' is named after the previous owner of Morris Arboretum.

-- Winter jasmine, Jasminum nudiflorum, cascades over the wall on the Levin Plaza.
+- Winter jasmine, Jasminum nudiflorum, cascades over the walls on the Levin Plaza.

-- A closer view of Jasminum nudiflorum flowers.
+- A closer view of the early blooming Jasminum nudiflorum flowers.

 - A pair of green chairs in the snow.